Assumption College of Davao: Queen of the Universe building

-The Queen of the Universe building is a five-storey building and was inaugurated in 2016.
+The Queen of the Universe building is a five-storey building which was inaugurated in 2016.
 It houses the senior high school rooms, the home economics room, a senior high school library, the office of the school president, the external communications office, the board room, and the research and planning officer's office.
 It is also the school's first building that features restrooms for members of the LGBT community and people with disabilities.
 The building also contains an auditorium, which is located on the rooftop.

 Queen of the Apostles building

 The Queen of the Apostles building is the tallest building in the school, used by the college department and its students for academic purposes.
 It contains rooms for college students, computer laboratories, hotel and restaurant management instructional room and other facilities the students and professors need.

 Gymnasium

 The school has a gymnasium used for school events, monthly and weekly announcements from the school, activities, programs, and sports.